kofemann/ms-nfs41-client/README.md

   - Start service automatically (default):

-    (`nfsd_debug.exe` will be started automagically, but mounts are not restored):
+    (`nfsd.exe` will be started automagically, but mounts are not restored):

         $ /sbin/msnfs41client enableautostartservices